julienloizelet/ddev-m2/README.md

 ddev restart
 ```

-Finally, we need to change the ACL part for purge process by replacing `localhost` with your `ddev-router` IP:
+Finally, we need to change the ACL part for purge process:

 ```
-ddev change-default-acl $(ddev find-ip ddev-router) ddev reload-vcl
+ddev replace-acl $(ddev find-ip ddev-router) ddev reload-vcl
 ```